tn3w/flask_Captchaify/README.md

 - **Bot Identification:** flask_Captchaify can automatically identify and block known bots using block lists, API`s and similar mechanisms.
 - **Rate Limiting:** flask_Captchaify allows you to set rate limits for requests to prevent bots from overwhelming your server.
 - **Client-Specific Rules:** You can set rules specific to individual clients, such as allowing certain IP addresses to bypass the captcha.
 - **JavaScript not required:** flask_Captchaify does not require JavaScript.
 All captchas are fully functional without it.
+(Third party services like Google reCaptcha, hCaptcha, Cloudflare Turnstile, Friendly Captcha, Altcha and Trueclick require JavaScript to work.)
 - **Crawler Detection:** flask_Captchaify can detect and block web crawlers from accessing your site.
+Web Crawlers can also be given hints and be shown meta tags.
 - **Customizable Dataset:** You can customize the captchas by providing your own dataset of images and keywords.
 - **Customizable Templates:** You can customize the templates used for the captchas and error pages.
 - **Customizable Themes:** Users can customize the themes used for the captchas and error pages.
 - **Multiple Captcha Types:** flask_Captchaify supports multiple types of captchas, including one-click captchas, custom captchas, and captchas from third-party services.
 - **Personalization:** You can customize the behavior of flask_Captchaify by providing your own arguments and values.
+- **Error Handling:** flask_Captchaify handles errors and displays custom error pages.
 - **Fully Open Source:** flask_Captchaify is fully open source and free to use. ʕっ•ᴥ•ʔっ

 <br>